-How to Reduce the Cost of the Opioid Crisis with At-home Drug Disposal
+How to Reduce the Cost of the Opioid Crisis with an At-home Drug Disposal Household Mailing

-The national opioid crisis cost about $696 billion in 2018 and more than $2.5 trillion over the four-year period from 2015 to 2018, according to a report from the Council of Economic Advisers (CEA).
+The national opioid crisis cost the United States a record of nearly $1.5 trillion in 2020, according to a new report from the U.S. Congress Joint Economic Committee (JEC).
+This reflects a 37% increase from 2017, when the CDC last measured the cost.
 These totals account for the cost to society of lost lives and reductions in productivity as well as increases in healthcare and criminal justice costs associated with the opioid crisis.

 Opioid use continues to be widespread: millions of pills are prescribed every year to treat pain related to chronic conditions like arthritis and low back issues and for acute pain from surgeries, injuries and accidents.
 However, survey data shows many individuals prescribed opioids are not fully educated on the risks associated with them, including the potential for misuse, abuse, addiction and diversion.
 In fact, more than 60% of people with leftover prescription opioids keep the pills for future use rather than disposing of them, with one in five reporting they share their medication with another person.

 Providing basic education and resources for individuals prescribed opioids is a simple yet critical step in lowering the staggering societal costs of the opioid crisis.
 Independent research suggests that low-cost interventions like providing in-home disposal methods to individuals prescribed opioids increases the likelihood of proper disposal and can reduce the amount of excess medication available for misuse.

 Incorporating an at-home drug disposal solution into a health plan, wellness program or community-based prevention program is a simple, effective way to generate significant healthcare savings and reduce the individual and societal costs associated with opioid misuse.